 Primary Sports Premium

 PE at INA aims to create an enjoyable environment which encourages pupils to perform in both healthy competition and cooperative tasks by generating challenging opportunities for all.
 At Reception, pupils’ physical development is measured against Early Learning Moving and Handling goals and within KS1 and 2 assessment moves in line with the National Curriculum strategy.
-INA has developed a unique assessment criteria based upon the fundamental movement skills of agility, balance and coordination which is shared with parents and tracked termly.
+INA has developed a unique assessment criterion, based upon the fundamental movement skills of agility, balance and coordination which is tracked termly.
 Through the activities detailed above, pupils are encouraged to consciously develop sporting values such as fairness and respect, alongside continually building upon their BRIDGES characteristics within lessons.

 We have a wealth of equipment, from gymnastic vaults and wall apparatus to differentiated skills equipment which enables all pupils to progress within lessons and master new skills.